irawoodring/162/introduction/PITCHME.md

 >[Thor skims through a book on Norse mythology]

 >Thor: ...but you call it science.
 I come from a land where they are one and the same.

 ---
+So magic is just what people attribute to phenomena they don't understand.
+And science helps us to understand.
+---
+Even my own experience has reinforced this idea.
+I was a System's Administrator for years.
+It was very common for me to help someone and have them say "Wow, you're magic!"

+Yes, yes I am!
+Because I understand the science behind it.
+---